Caching

 // 3.
 Document is added back to cache with updated values

 // 4.
-EntityChanged notification is publishedCache Invalidation Gaps
+EntityChanged notification is publishedCache Behavior on Partial Failure

 Important